SucreLab/AlveolEye/README.md

    - Click "Clear" to empty the export file.

 7. **Export results**
    - Click "Export Results" to download the data.
 When clicked, a pop-up will appear with options to specify the download location, project name, and metrics format (`csv` or `json`).
-If you selected "Include layer data with Add," options to specify the labelmap format (`tif` or `png`), export the image as RGB, and determine whether to save the export as a zip file will also appear.
+If you selected "Include layer data with Add," the following will also appear: an option to specify the layer formats (`tif` or `png`), export the image as RGB (as opposed to as a label map), and determine whether to save the export as a zip file.

 **Results Key**